-Public Transportation is available.
+Public Transportation is available as well as facility transport

-An Activity Assessment is filled out at Admission to determine the likes and dislikes of the consumer and to assist staff in the individualized care of the consumer.

-Monthly Activity Participation logs and outing information are kept for residents and reviewed at quarterly care conferences to determine community integration needs and restrictions.
+A life enrichment assessment is filled out at Admission to determine the likes and dislikes of the consumer.
+Encouraged the use of Monthly Activity Participation logs and outing information are kept for residents and reviewed at quarterly care conferences to determine community integration needs and restrictions.
 The person-centered plan of care is individualized for each consumer.

 Everyone accesses the building and units the same way.
 A code is posted at the facility entrance door and at the memory care unit allowing access to enter and leave.
-The code is posted by the fire extinguisher.
+The code is posted by the door.